colemole9595/gsoc22_bitstream/README.md

 Slack: colemole9595 in the CHIPS Alliance Workspace

+<sup>Click [here](https://github.com/colemole9595/gsoc22_bitstream/blob/main/README.md) for the markdown document that this proposal is generated from.</sup>

 ## Introduction

 The AMD/Xilinx Spartan 6 series of FPGAs is immensely popular and has found itself in a number of open source projects[^novena] and low cost development boards[^mimas][^mimas2].
 A quick search yields many results[^int1][^int2][^int3][^int4] from as early as last year where people express interest about an open source Spartan 6 flow.
 The aim of this proposal is to build upon Project X-Ray's success with the Series7 and extend it to support the Spartan 6 series.